 Return to the boat for lunch.
 Cruise through the Thanneermukkom Barrage which divides the lake into two, one half with perennial salty water and the other with fresh water enriched by the rivers.
 Arrive in Vechoor village and take a walk or relax on board.
 Evening visit to a farmhouse located on an island which was made by the men of the house, by reclaiming land from the Backwaters.
 Take a walk on the farm and enjoy a demonstration of traditional Syrian Christian cuisine by a mother and her daughter-in-law.

-After an early and light breakfast, set out for escorted canoe ride to watch the migratory as well as endemic birds of Kumarakom Bird Sanctuary which is made up of a cluster of lagoons of Vembanad lake with a backdrop of mangroves, paddy fields and coconut groves.
+Set out for escorted canoe ride to watch the migratory as well as endemic birds of Kumarakom Bird Sanctuary which is made up of a cluster of lagoons of Vembanad lake with a backdrop of mangroves, paddy fields and coconut groves.
 Waterfowl, cuckoo, owl, egret, heron and the water duck are some of the endemic species seen here.
 Parrots, teal, larks, flycatchers, wood beetle, and other birds are seen here during their respective migratory seasons.
 Return to the boat for breakfast.
 Cruise on to the interior of Kuttanad with its vast stretches of paddy fields, dykes and narrow canals.
 Watch a folk-dance performance (Kaikotti kali) by the girls of the village.